the-innovation-squad/content-renderer/README.md

 ## 📖 How the App Works
 The app works in the following steps:

-1. Read the input script and stock video clips from the input/video_script.yml file.
+1. Read the input script and video clips from the input/video_script.yml file.

 2. Generate the voice narration using the Eleven Labs API or use a pre-generated audio file in debug mode.

-3. Create video segments for each timeline item in the input script, combining the stock video clips with the generated voice narration.
+3. Create video segments for each timeline item in the input script, combining the video clips with the generated voice narration.

 4. Concatenate the video segments together to produce the final video.